jspsych/jsPsych/docs/tutorials/rt-task.md

 ## Part 3: Show instructions

-We can use the same basic structure from part 2 to create a new trial that shows instructions to the subject.
+We can use the same basic structure from part 2 to create a new `html-keyboard-response` trial that shows instructions to the subject.
 The only difference in this trial is that we will use HTML formatting to control how the instructions display and we will add a two second gap after the trial using the `post_trial_gap` parameter.

 The trial definition looks like this: